 Does legal representation affect the unmarried partner visa UK success rate?

 Yes.
 Professional legal support is a major factor in raising the unmarried partner visa UK success rate.
 At Salam Immigration, our clients with guided applications have a success rate of over 92%.
 This is due to expert structuring, legally compliant formatting, and thorough review of the evidence.
 Without representation, small errors or unclear documentation can lead to preventable refusals.
+With stricter minimum income and suitability rules, expert guidance is even more critical to avoid preventable refusals

 Is there a difference between in-country and out-of-country applications regarding the unmarried partner visa UK success rate?